-This famous and much-loved traditional grocery-bar in the centre of Sligo Town, is a listed building dating back to 1864 – and, having previously had only two owners (the original builder, and then the Hargadon family who gave it the current name), it was acquired in 2006 by Ray and Eileen Monahan as part of the development of the adjoining Johnston Court Shopping Mall.
+This famous and much-loved traditional grocery-bar in the centre of Sligo Town is a listed building dating back to 1864.
+Having previously had only two owners (the original builder and then the Hargadon family who gave it the current name), it was acquired in 2006 by Ray and Eileen Monahan as part of the development of the adjoining Johnston Court Shopping Mall.

-The old-world ambience, plus quality ingredients well cooked, pleasing presentation, and lovely service from staff smartly dressed in black and white with black aprons all make for a really enjoyable meal here – and not only is the quality of the pint beyond question, but you might get some traditional music too.
+The old-world ambience combined with lovely service from staff make for an enjoyable drink or meal here.
+Not only is the quality of the pint beyond question, but you might even get some traditional music too.